collins-kiprotich/collins-kiprotich.github.io/README.md

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
--You need to have git and a text editor like vscode
+You need to have git and a text editor like vscode

 ### Setup
 -on your terminal clone the repository of this project[repo;https://github.com/collins-kiprotich/portfolio.git] using command git clone (repo)